auv1107/brew/docs/Deprecating-Disabling-and-Removing-Casks.md

 The most common reasons for disabling a cask are:

 - it cannot be installed
-- it has been deprecated for a long time
+- it has been deprecated in Homebrew for at least six months
-- the upstream URL has been removed
+- the upstream URL has been removed or uses archive.org

-Popular casks (i.e. have more than 999 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/cask-install/30d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not install on all macOS versions.
+Popular casks (i.e. have more than 999 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/cask-install/30d/)) should be deprecated for at least six months even if e.g. they do not install on all macOS versions before being disabled.

 Unpopular casks (i.e. have fewer than 1000 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/cask-install/30d/)) can be deprecated immediately for any of the reasons above e.g. they cannot be installed.